SWIFTSIM/emulator/docs/source/getting_started/index.rst

 of the training set.

-Lets assume our training set consists of 100 simulations where our model parameters sampled uniformly
+Lets assume our training set consists of 100 simulations where our model parameters are randomly sampled

 .. code-block:: python